Enterprise Vault remains the world’s leading on-premises email archive service.

 - Can Transvault help re-architect our Enterprise Vault archive?

-Yes.
-Although with Enterprise Vault V8 SP4 the Move Archive tool was introduced to enable storage upgrades or moves, this utility is only suitable for moving smaller amounts of data such as individual mailboxes.
+Enterprise Vault has the Move Archive tool to enable storage upgrades or moves, this utility is only suitable for moving smaller amounts of data such as individual mailboxes.

 Using Transvault you can initially profile your existing archive usage – e.g. how much storage is being used, how many archive stores there are, the average mailbox size, total number of items etc.